 How do I report an injury?

-- Your report can be written or verbally submitted – preferably written – to your direct supervisor or whoever prepares injury reports (potentially human resources or another manager).
+- The report should be submitted to your direct supervisor or whoever prepares injury reports (potentially human resources or another manager).
 He/she will file a First Report of Injury with the Bureau of Workers’ Compensation.

 - Include the date, time and circumstances of your injury

-- Include any medical documentation that confirms your injury.
+- Include any medical documentation confirming your injury.